The art of Aunty Julie Freeman

 Selected Works

-The following is a listing of selected works of art, installations and presentations by Aunty Julie Freeman.
+The following is a listing of selected works of art, installations, exhibitions and presentations by Aunty Julie Freeman, either solo or in collaboration.

 * 1997 - 'Forget Me Nots' [installation], Wollongong Art Gallery and Ivan Dougherty Gallery, Sydney.